 Unfortunately, many dentists surgically place implants after taking an abbreviated course on implant surgery.
 These courses do not prepare the participants to predict, diagnose, and treat potential complications.

 Studies have proven that implant success rates depend on the experience of the surgeon.
 In a study published by Lambert et al., experienced surgeons achieved a 96% implant survival rate, while inexperienced practitioners only had a 73% implant survival rate.
 (Lambert P, Morris HF, Ochi S. Relationship between implant surgical experience and second-stage failures: DICRG interim report no. 2.
 Implant Dent 1994;3:97-99).
-The case shown on this page proves that implant success, however, can not be based only on implant survival.
+The case shown below proves that implant success, however, can not be based only on implant survival.
 The implant placed by the inexperienced surgeon was successful in that it had integrated to the jawbone and was ready for restoration The placement position, however, was incorrect and a cosmetic result was not achievable with where the implant had been placed.
-This successful implant had to be removed by Dr. Wilson to achieve a cosmetic result.
+This successful implant had to be removed to achieve a cosmetic result.

 Because there are no guidelines regarding the training needed prior to surgically placing dental implants, it is critical for patients to ask questions about training and experience prior to undergoing implant surgery.